leoncvlt/blinkist-scraper/README.md

   --book BOOK          Scrapes this book only, takes the blinkist url for the
                        book (e.g. https://www.blinkist.com/en/books/... or
                        nhttps://www.blinkist.com/en/nc/reader/...)
+  --book-category BOOK_CATEGORY
-  --category CATEGORY  When scraping a single book, categorize it under this
+                        When scraping a single book, categorize it under this category (works with '--book' only) --categories CATEGORIES [CATEGORIES ...]
+                        Only the categories whose label contains at least one string here will be scraped.
+Case-insensitive; use spaces to separate categories. (e.g. "--categories
+                        entrep market" will only scrape books under "Entrepreneurship" and "Marketing & Sales") --ignore-categories IGNORE_CATEGORIES [IGNORE_CATEGORIES ...]
+                        If a category label contains anything in ignored_categories, books under that category will not be scraped.
+Case-insensitive; use spaces to separate categories. (e.g. "--ignored-categories entrep market"
+                        will skip scraping of "Entrepreneurship" and
+                        "Marketing & Sales")
-                       category (works with '--book' only) --create-html        Generate a formatted html document for the book (default true)
+  --create-html        Generate a formatted html document for the book (default true)
   --create-epub        Generate a formatted epub document for the book (default true)
   --create-pdf         Generate a formatted pdf document for the book.